profclems/glab/README.md

   GLAMOUR_STYLE: environment variable to set your desired markdown renderer style Available options are (dark|light|notty) or set a custom style https://github.com/charmbracelet/glamour#styles

+  NO_COLOR: set to any value to avoid printing ANSI escape sequences for color output.
   ```

 ## ToDo